acmbpdc/coding-bootcamp-2021/docs/07-git-and-github-1/README.md

     Collect Power Stone
 ```

 The huge string that you see along with `commit` is a commit's number.
-It is a 40-character Hexadecimal strin, which uniquely identifies a commit.
+It is a 40-character hexadecimal string, which uniquely identifies a commit.

 **master**: This refers to the final *branch* in your git repository (*More about branches discussed later in this documentation*).